hande-qmc/hande/documentation/manual/input/calcs/ccmc.rst

     the excitation sampled from the Hamiltonian has an orbital in common with each excitor in the cluster operator.
 Using this option can give substantial reductions in the plateau height.
+``vary_shift_reference``
+    type: boolean.

+    Optional.
+Default: false.

+    Vary the shift to keep the population at the reference, :math:`N_0`, constant, rather than the total population :math:`N_p`.
+This can lead to stable calculations even when the selected ``target_population`` is below the plateau.